MultiverseLearningProducts/swe/src/bootcamp/wk2/day4.md

 The aim of today is to integrate our classes with a persistent layer.
 So the state in our app will last from one running instance to the next.
 You know how to create a class.
 You know how to write data into a database.
 When we create a new instance of a Restaurant we also want to create a new entry in our database.
 When we create a new Menu we will also want to create that menu in the database, and associate it with the right restaurant, and have an instance of a menu in the menus array in our restaurant.
 When we get a restaurant out of the database, we want to instantiate a new instance of our Restaurant class with that data, and fetch the menus, and fetch the items for each menu.

-This mapping between databases and classes is called Object Relational Mapping.
+This mapping between databases and classes is called Object Relational Mapping (ORM).

 ----